J24RM/Trident/README.md

 ## 📌 Description
 This program implements an **interactive Pokedex** in C++.
 It allows you to:
-- Load a list of Pokémon from a file (`pokemons.txt`).
+- Load a list of Pokémons from a file (`pokemones.txt`).
-- Add new Pokémon and save them to the file.
+- Add new Pokémons and save them to the file.
-- Display the list of registered Pokémon.
+- Display the list of registered Pokémons.
 - Automatically keep the list sorted by Pokédex number using **Merge Sort**.

-The program simulates Professor Oak’s Pokedex, showing a simple menu to interact with the registered Pokémon.
+The program simulates Professor Oak’s Pokedex, showing a simple menu to interact with the registered Pokémons.

 ---